paulbroek/gcloud-utils/docs/README.md

 * It might take up to 48 hours to start seeing Google Cloud pricing data in your data table
 * After you enable pricing export, the pricing data applicable to your Cloud Billing account is exported to BigQuery **once each day**.
 * If you're interested in exporting resource-level cost data to BigQuery for analysis, consider enabling the [detailed usage cost data](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-tables#detailed-usage-cost-data-schema).
+* It is a lot cheaper to keep an image of an instance, than having an instance remain in `terminated` mode.
+Disk storage is more expensive than image storage.
+So create an image directly after having run an instance, and you can delete it if you do not plan to use it within a couple of days.